Bionik6/TweetBell/README.md

 # TweetBell #
-iOS app for finding Tweets around you on a map [WIP], still in progress
+iOS app for finding Tweets around your current location [WIP], still in progress

 ## How to run the project ##
 1. Download the project folder or clone it
 2. Add a secrets.json file with the Twitter credentials.
-It must contains the "api_key", "api_secret_key", "access_token", "access_token_secret" and "authentication_token"
+It must contains the *api_key*, *api_secret_key*, *access_token*, *access_token_secret* and *authentication_token*
 3. CMD+U to run the Tests Suite or CMD+R to run the Build
 4. Enjoy

 ## Design Consideration ##
-- Clean Architechture from Uncle Bob
 - SOLID Principles
 - Protocol Oriented Programming
+- Clean Architechture from Uncle Bob
 - MVVM architectural design pattern for the presentation layer
+- Combine for communicating between ViewModels and ViewControllers

 ## Libraries Used ##